How Much Does a Suspended Ceiling Cost to Install?

 A false ceiling is a form of architecture in which a secondary ceiling is installed beneath the original ceiling.
 This additional ceiling can be made of a variety of materials such as plaster, metal, or wood.

-Because they are literally lowered or hung from the main ceiling, false ceilings are also known as dropped ceilings or suspended ceilings.
+Because they are lowered or hung from the main ceiling, false ceilings are also known as dropped ceilings or suspended ceilings.

 Suspended ceilings or metal ceiling tiles are most typically found in commercial settings like offices and restaurants.
 They are, however, becoming increasingly popular in residential settings.